 Ever heard ringing in your ears after a night out?
 That’s the sound of you losing the ability to hear that particular frequency.

-Technically what’s happening is this: your inner ear is home to thousands of tiny hair cells that transmit frequencies into electrical signals to your brain.
-When those hairs are damaged you lose the ability to hear certain frequencies – so your brain makes its own frequencies, which is the ringing.
+Technically, what’s happening is this.
+Your inner ear is home to thousands of tiny hair cells that transmit frequencies into electrical signals to your brain.
+When those hairs are damaged you lose the ability to hear certain frequencies – so your brain makes its own frequencies.
+That's the ringing.

 Those hairs don’t grow back.
 Your ears never toughen up or get used to high levels of volume.
 Quite the opposite, in fact…

-Lengthy exposure to excess volumes will result in sensorineural hearing loss, which is gradual loss of hearing over time and tinnitus – an ailment that is now believed to affect approximately one in five people in Europe alone and, at its worst, can cause severe depression and, in very rare cases, suicide.
+Lengthy exposure to excess volumes will result in sensorineural hearing loss, which is gradual loss of hearing over time.
+Tinnitus is an ailment that is now believed to affect approximately one in five people.
+At its worst, can cause severe depression and, in very rare cases, suicide.

-To give you an idea of what constitutes as excess volume, see the table below using audiologist data and consider that a standard club system is usually around 90db and festival soundsystems reach peaks as loud as 130db.
+To give you an idea of what constitutes as excess volume, see the table below using audiologist data.
+Consider that a standard club system is usually around 90db and festival sound systems reach peaks as loud as 130db.

 Exposure time is much shorter than you’d expect.
 Just one night out without hearing protection will technically affect your hearing.

-With a reputation for the loudest mixdowns, a history of heavyweight soundsystems and the fact that it really does sound better LOUD: drum & bass is no angel when it comes to potentially damaging exposure time.
-So we called four of the biggest names in drum & bass to understand their own experiences and how we might learn from them.
+With a reputation for the loudest mixdowns, a history of heavyweight sound systems, and the fact that it really does sound better LOUD: drum and bass has always been a risk.
+So we called four of the biggest names in music to share their experiences.

 “Hearing protection just wasn’t a thing when we started.
 We just didn’t think about it and we didn’t know the hearing protection like the moulds even existed.
 Then key guys who were absolutely killing it – guys like Optical – started having issues with their hearing and it made a lot of us wake up and sort ourselves out pretty quickly.